metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 npm i @ardrive/turbo-sdk
 ```

-### Assets Folder
+### Assets & Metadata Folder

-In this example, we will create the metadata from scratch, so you’ll just need to prepare all the images in the assets folder for the script to work.
+In this example, we will show you how to upload both the images and metadata, to do so, you'll need to prepare all the assets before starting.

-Images (and metadata JSON files) should follow an incremental naming convention starting from 0.
+Both images and metadata files should follow an incremental naming convention starting from 0.

 ```
 assets/